-AWS S3: JSON Import
+AWS S3: Import Custom Data

 Many applications let you write JSON files to Amazon S3, you can easily import this custom data to Lytics.
 Once imported you can leverage powerful insights on this custom data provided by Lytics data science to drive your marketing efforts.

 - Frequency: One-time or scheduled batch which may be hourly, daily, weekly, or monthly depending on configuration.

 - Resulting Data: Raw events or, if custom mapping is applied, new user profiles and/or existing profiles with new user fields.